Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Conclusions and discussion

 Even though the impossibility of having a local unitary higher-spin theory is confirmed, many local higher derivative higher-spin quartic vertices have been discovered.
 This, in turn, suggests the existence of certain consistent local ``quasi-chiral'' sectors.
 We have studied and commented on the existence of a quasi-chiral HS-YM theory and a quasi-chiral HS-GR theory.
 Quasi-chiral theories have both MHV and anti-MHV vertices, but they enter in an asymmetric way with respect to the spins involved (the symmetric combinations of type $(\lambda,\lambda,-\lambda)\oplus (-\lambda,-\lambda,\lambda)$ can exist only for $\lambda=1,2$).

-Using the spinor-helicity formalism and imposing locality in the form of factorisation, we determine all local higher-spin amplitudes and identified four classes: amplitudes from self-consistent quartic vertices, those requiring one channel (single-channel), those requiring two channels (YM-like), and those requiring three channels (GR-like).
-The latter two appear closely related to standard Yang–Mills and gravity MHV four-point amplitudes.
-Furthermore, the YM-like amplitudes exhibit colour–kinematics duality \cite{Bern:2008qj} and whether the GR-like ones admit double-copy constructions \cite{Bern:2010ue}, extending these ideas to higher-spin non-holomorphic amplitudes.
+Using the spinor-helicity formalism and imposing locality in the form of factorisation, we determine all local higher-spin four-point amplitudes and identify four distinct classes: amplitudes arising from self-consistent quartic vertices, amplitudes requiring a single exchange channel, amplitudes requiring two exchange channels (YM-like), and amplitudes requiring all three channels (GR-like).
+The latter two classes are closely related to the standard Yang–Mills and gravity MHV four-point amplitudes.
+Furthermore, the YM-like amplitudes exhibit color–kinematics duality \cite{Bern:2008qj}, while the GR-like amplitudes can be obtained through a double-copy construction \cite{Bern:2010ue}, extending these ideas to higher-spin non-holomorphic amplitudes.
 Indeed, the holomorphic case has already been analysed in \cite{Ponomarev:2017nrr,Ponomarev:2024jyg}.
 See also \cite{Serrani:2026azw}, where color–kinematics duality, and in particular the self-dual higher-spin kinematic algebra, is employed to construct all $n$-point half-collinear self-dual higher-spin amplitudes as generalisations of half-collinear self-dual Yang–Mills amplitudes \cite{Guevara:2026qzd}.

 A very interesting question to explore is whether colour–kinematics duality and the double-copy construction in the form of the KLT relations we have found for higher-spin non-holomorphic four-points amplitudes, extend in some way to all local $n$-point tree-level amplitudes.

 One important remark is that, although it was long believed that higher-spin theories require an infinite spectrum of fields in order to be consistent, this is not necessarily the case.
 In fact, it was already observed in the chiral sector in \cite{Serrani:2025owx}, and also hinted at in \cite{Ponomarev:2016lrm}, that such an infinite spectrum is not strictly required.
 Moreover, the study of the full quartic constraint does not appear to indicate any preference for an infinite spectrum over a finite one.
 As we have seen, the obstruction arising from locality is the same in both cases, whether the spectrum is infinite or finite.
-Moreover, the ``quasi-chiral'' theories we have found do not require an infinite spectrum of higher-spin fields.
+Moreover, the ``quasi-chiral'' theories we have found seems not to require an infinite spectrum of higher-spin fields.

 An interesting future direction would be to extend the idea of mild non-locality to $AdS$ and see if it improves the locality properties of the quartic vertices found via the AdS/CFT correspondence in \cite{Bekaert:2015tva}.
 Note that for cubic vertices, the flat-space limit --- when the cosmological constant goes to zero --- is smooth, and the two classifications (cubic vertices in flat and AdS spaces) coincide \cite{Metsaev:2018xip}.
 Also, there does not seem to be any mechanism that would prefer a non-vanishing cosmological constant over flat space, as far as the higher-spin problem is concerned, and we expect the same yes-go/no-go results to extend to AdS if one follows the light-cone gauge path \cite{Metsaev:2018xip}.